Suggest a Songfact / Artistfact

-The video was in the style of a 1930s musical.
-It featured the dancer Cyd Charisse (1922 – 2008), and the Hi-De-Ho man Cab Calloway
+The video is in the style of a 1930s musical.
+It features the dancer Cyd Charisse (1922 – 2008), and the Hi-De-Ho man Cab Calloway

 Janet Jackson won a Soul Train Music Award for Best Music Video for this song.

 Heavy D, who had a hit the following year with "Now That We Found Love," raps on various remixed versions of this song.
 This was the first appearance by a rapper on a Janet Jackson track.
 Heavy D would later appear on Michael Jackson's song "Jam," where he makes reference to his collaboration with Janet: